retpolanne/retpolanne/README.md

 I love to learn about low level software development, hacking techniques and microarchitectures.

-Fun fact: my username comes from Retpoline, a mitigation for branch target injection that was discovered on the Meltdown/Spectre vulnerabilities.
+Fun fact: my username comes from Retpoline, a mitigation for the branch target injection attack that was discovered on the Meltdown/Spectre vulnerabilities.

 Reach me at retpolanne@posteo.net.